MindNode Triad

 Pro-User / Automation

-Using Apple Script on the Mac and the Shortcuts App on iOS & macOS or URL Schemes on both platforms, you can automate specific recurrent tasks and make MindNode part of a larger workflow.
+Using the Shortcuts App on iOS & macOS or URL Schemes on both platforms, you can automate specific recurrent tasks and make MindNode Next part of a larger workflow.
 However, automation requires advanced knowledge and is only recommended for power users.

 Illustration of a light-skinned bearded man sitting at a round table.
 He's working on a MacBook and has coffee or tea in a yellow mug beside the machine.